cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

 - Using XGBoost for ranking/recommendation problems (Netflix/Amazon problem)
 - Using more sophisticated hyperparameter tuning strategies for tuning XGBoost models (Bayesian Optimization)
 - Using XGBoost as part of an ensemble of other models for regression/classification

+> A great source of links with example code and help is the [Awesome XGBoost page.](https://github.com/dmlc/xgboost/tree/master/demo)